norm42/Kobe-Bryant-Kaggle-Analysis/scripts/README.md

-These are the script version of the files.
+These are the script version of the R files to analyze the data set and build the models.